Tropico 4: Factions

-Communists are the largest faction.
-They are concerned about the quality of housing and healthcare on the island.
-Comrade Vasquez, their leader, is an eccentric who frequently spouts communist slogans.
-If the Communists become upset, rebels from Cuba will begin to infiltrate your island and fight against your regime.
+The Communists represent the largest faction, deeply focused on improving both housing and healthcare on the island.
+Led by Comrade Vasquez, an eccentric figure known for his frequent use of communist slogans, their influence is substantial.
+Should the Communists become dissatisfied, rebels from Cuba will start to infiltrate the island, posing a direct threat to your regime.

 Capitalists are the wealthy and enterprising people of the island.
 Naturally, their agenda pits them against the Communists.
 They desire a low crime rate, charging money for housing, and a diverse and competitive economy.
 They are led by Antonio Lopez, a wealthy opportunist who promotes the sale of dangerous products and even sells firearms to the rebels for a quick buck.
 If the Capitalists' demands are not met, they will resort to thievery to make money and will steal a portion of all income, mainly from exports.

 Environmentalists strive to preserve the natural beauty of Tropico.
 Led by the hippie Sunny Flowers, an anchorwoman and conspiracy theorist, they oppose any efforts to scar the environment, even for economic purposes like logging and mining, and thus are opponents of the Capitalists.
 Passing anti-pollution laws appeases them.
 If not appeased, Environmentalists will attempt to blockade your industrial buildings.

 The Religious are a conservative Catholic faction led by Reverend Estaban, a drunkard who uses rum during his sermons to worship God.
 They are very concerned about faith among Tropicans, and building churches and cathedrals increases their influence.
 If the Religious faction is upset, priests and bishops will speak against you, spreading dissent among any who attend sermons on the island.